 Definitions of the following words:

 a. computer

 b. online

 c. internet

-c. internet

 Examples of

 a.
 IT

 b. communications technology

-Tuta wat a war

 c.
 Internet areas

 d. communications systems that were used before

-and the second s

 e. basic services of the Internet

 Explanation of why the Internet is useful